stevelatif/articles/blogs/hello-world.md

 This code uses the unsafe macro [bpf_printk](https://docs.rs/aya-ebpf/latest/aya_ebpf/macro.bpf_printk.html) to print out a message every time a packet is received on the interface.
 It returns \`XDP\_PASS\`
-bpf_printk is a useful tool for debugging but it is globally shared in the kernel so other programs using it may disrupt its output
+bpf_printk is a useful tool for debugging.
+It is globally shared in the kernel so other programs using it may disrupt its output.

 ## Compile the code